BobBoldin/splice_horizon/docs/episodes/ch04/draft.md

 Mira set a fingertip on the control and brought the note up just enough to rest on the skin.
 The sound did not fill the room.
 It sat where it had been placed and asked nothing.

-A faint light along the plate's hinge brightened for a moment and faded.
-It was not confirmation, nor was it a victory.
-It was simply a greeting.
+A faint light along the plate hinge brightened and then faded.
+The moment stood as a first sign.

 Mira saw it too.
 "I have it," she said.
 "Mark one small response at the root."